MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exo-rules.md

 To help classify email messages that contain attachments, consider using the following Azure Information Protection [policy setting](configure-policy-settings.md): **For email messages with attachments, apply a label that matches the highest classification of those attachments**.

-For information about creating and configuring labels that you use with Exchange Online mail flow rules, see [Configuring Azure Information Protection policy](../deploy-use/configure-policy.md).
+For information about creating and configuring the labels to use with Exchange Online mail flow rules, see [Configuring Azure Information Protection policy](../deploy-use/configure-policy.md).

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]